The Macabre Saga of Ogarita Booth Henderson

 4)Rita’s daughter, who was the only other attendee at her funeral besides Mr. Henderson, was named Beatrice, and she is the mother of Mrs. Shepard who ordered the grave stone.

-5. jack ronayne Says:
+5. jack ronayne on said:

 It is true that John Wilkes Booth was not shot and killed in Garrett’s Barn in Caroline County, Virginia.
 The man killed in the barn was an unknown Confederate soldier, shot and killed by Sergeant Boston Corbett under direct instructions from the NDP under Colonel Baker and Officer Conger (later promoted to Lt.
 Colonel for delivering the soldier’s out of date diary (1864) to Baker in Washington).